CoreBond/corebond-nucleo-demo/README.md

 # CoreBond SDK (Developer Preview)

-Hardware-rooted device identity without stored keys.
+Device identity without stored secrets.

+CoreBond demonstrates that device identity can be verified without storing or transmitting any secret material.

-This prototype demonstrates consistent device identity and clear separation between physical devices using intrinsic entropy signals.
+This prototype shows consistent identity behavior and clear separation between physical devices using intrinsic entropy signals.

 ---